“You know, it’s funny… when you look at someone through rose-colored glasses, all the red flags just look like flags.” — Wanda, Bojack Horseman

-As we dived head-first into a relationship, we also had the talk about our previous relationships really early into knowing each other.
-He opened up to me about how abusive his ex-girlfriend would get, and how his ex-girlfriend threw him out of their old apartment, changed the locks on the apartment and then threw out all of his stuff.
-I sympathized with him, and I believed him when he told me his ex-girlfriend was crazy.
+As we dived headfirst into a relationship, we also had the talk about our previous relationships really early into knowing each other.
+He opened up to me about how abusive his ex-girlfriend would get.
+She threw him out of their old apartment, changed the locks and then, threw out all of his stuff.
+I was sympathetic and believed him when he told me his ex-girlfriend was crazy.

 Sisters, if your new beau tells you his ex-girlfriend was crazy, you should have a sense of the amount of crap he probably put that poor girl through.
 When we decided to try out a long-distance relationship at the end of the summer, I spent hours on the phone with his mother (more on this later).
 His mom then told me candidly that he drove a ton of his girlfriends crazy.
-She talked to me about that one particular ex-girlfriend, saying that she was a mature, beautiful and utterly responsible girl, who had her life together.
+She talked to me about that particular ex-girlfriend, saying that she was a mature, beautiful and utterly responsible girl, who had her life together.
 However, he relied on her for emotional and financial support most of the time.
-When the girl had enough and broke up with him, he apparently locked himself in their apartment for an entire week and refused to leave it at all.
-He had to leave the apartment for meals and essential items eventually.
-While he was out, his ex-girlfriend, along with his mom and brother, snuck into the apartment, changed the locks and moved all his stuff back to his mother’s place.
+When the girl had enough and broke up with him, he apparently locked himself in their apartment for an entire week.
+Eventually, he had to leave the apartment for meals and essential items.
+While he was out, his ex-girlfriend – along with his mom and brother – snuck into the apartment, changed the locks and moved all his stuff back to his parental home.